wanghaisheng/responsive-landing-page-starter/content/blog/en/nexmo-voice-api-asp-net-configure-dr.md

 Now you’re ready to dive into code.
 Let’s see how you can make a Text-to-Speech phone call in your ASP.NET project with the Voice API.

-## Learn more about Nexmo’s APIs and ASP.NET
+## Learn more about Vonage’s APIs and ASP.NET

-This post was just a quick introduction into setting up your first Nexmo application with ASP.NET.
+This post was just a quick introduction to setting up your first Vonage application with ASP.NET.
-Now you are ready to dive into code and learn [How to make a Text-to-Speech phone call in ASP.NET with The Nexmo Voice API](https://learn.vonage.com/blog/2017/07/28/text-to-speech-phone-call-dr)
+Now you are ready to dive into code and learn [How to make a Text-to-Speech phone call in ASP.NET with The Vonage Voice API](https://learn.vonage.com/blog/2017/07/28/text-to-speech-phone-call-dr)

-Also why not try [sending an SMS with ASP.NET MVC](https://learn.vonage.com/blog/2017/03/23/send-sms-messages-asp-net-mvc-framework-dr/)?
+Also, why not try [sending an SMS with ASP.NET MVC](https://learn.vonage.com/blog/2017/03/23/send-sms-messages-asp-net-mvc-framework-dr/)?
 Or learn how to [receive SMS with ASP.NET MVC](https://learn.vonage.com/blog/2017/03/31/recieve-sms-messages-with-asp-net-mvc-framework-dr/)?
 Both posts are on our [developer blog](https://learn.vonage.com/blog/category/developers-2/).
 You might also be interested in our [open source .NET client which is available on Github](https://github.com/Nexmo/nexmo-dotnet).